scott@bookscottburns.com

 It depends which runway they’re approaching…

-Most agents have their own set of priorities and protocols when it comes to representing talent, but I can most certainly provide you resources on how to narrow your search for an agent that’s best aligned for your particular skills.
+But seriously, most agents have their own set of priorities and protocols when it comes to representing talent, but I can most certainly provide you resources on how to narrow your search for an agent that’s best aligned for your particular skills.

 Can you write a referral recommendation to an agent for me?